japila-books/spark-sql-internals/docs/adaptive-query-execution/LogicalQueryStage.md

 ## Query Optimization

-`LogicalQueryStage` is a "target" of [DemoteBroadcastHashJoin](../adaptive-query-execution/DemoteBroadcastHashJoin.md) logical optimization.
+`LogicalQueryStage` is a "target" of FIXME logical optimization.

 ## Query Planning